Simulation-based Inference of Reionization Parameters from 3D Tomographic 21 cm Light-cone Images -- II: Application of Solid Harmonic Wavelet Scattering Transform: Introduction

 In \citetalias{2021arXiv210503344Z}, we introduced the density estimation likelihood-free inference (DELFI) to the 21~cm analysis for the first time and performed the posterior inference of reionization parameters from the 3D tomographic 21~cm light-cone images.
 The 3D CNNs were adopted therein to compress the 3D 21~cm images into informative summaries.
 In this paper, we improve the data compressor of 3D 21~cm images and replace the 3D CNNs in \citetalias{2021arXiv210503344Z} with the solid harmonic WST\footnote{The solid harmonic WST is implemented with the {\tt Kymatio} package (\citealt{2018arXiv181211214A}; \href{https://www.kymat.io}{https://www.kymat.io}).}, but otherwise still perform the Bayesian inference of reionization parameters in the framework of DELFI.
 This new approach (i.e.\ solid harmonic WST with DELFI) is dubbed ``{\tt 3D ScatterNet}'' herein.
 We will compare the inference results using {\tt 3D ScatterNet} and those using {\tt DELFI-3D CNN}, in order to demonstrate the improvement of the data compressor.
 In addition, we will compare the inference results from the 21~cm images using {\tt 3D ScatterNet} and those from the 21~cm power spectrum analysis using {\tt 21cmDELFI-PS} \citepalias{zhao21cmdelfi}, both in the framework of DELFI, in order to demonstrate whether solid harmonic WST can extract more information from the 21~cm images than the power spectrum statistic.
 Similar to the analysis in \citetalias{zhao21cmdelfi}, realistic effects, including thermal noise and residual foreground after removal with the singular value decomposition (SVD; \citealp{stewart1993early,wolz2015foreground,masui2013measurement}), are applied to the mock observations from the SKA.

 The rest of this paper is organized as follows.
 The {\tt 3D ScatterNet} methodology is introduced in Section~\ref{sec:sbi}.
 We describe the simulations and the application of realistic effects in Section~\ref{sec:data}, present the inference results in Section~\ref{sec:results}, and make concluding remarks in Section~\ref{sec:conclusion}.
-Some technical details are left to Appendix~\ref{sec:l_number} (on the effect of angular frequency), Appendix~\ref{sec:comp_km} (on the effect of smoothing scales), Appendix~\ref{sec:single} (on the dependence of light-cone volumes), and Appendix~\ref{sec:nde_setting} (on the network setting and sample size).
+Some technical details are left to Appendix~\ref{sec:l_number} (on the effect of angular frequency), Appendix~\ref{sec:comp_km} (on the effect of smoothing scales), Appendix~\ref{sec:single} (on the dependence of light-cone volumes), Appendix~\ref{sec:nde_setting} (on the network setting and sample size), and Appendix~\ref{sec:appendix_noise} (on the performance of DELFI-3DCNN with SKA noise).
 Some of our results were previously summarized by us in a conference paper \citep{2023arXiv230709530Z}.
 Our code is publicly available on \href{https://github.com/Xiaosheng-Zhao/21cmDELFI}{GitHub} {\faGithub}.